Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

        - `unserialize(serialize($module->getConfig())) == $module->getConfig()`
     - anything referencing a class should use `::class`
     - no magic constants!
 Reference module class constants!

+ - let's code a controller!
+    - actually, let's skip on controllers until more substantial stuff is done
+    - HTTP accessible page != working thing
+    - stop thinking that a working http page is your aim.
+Your aim is a working domain!